STARTING POINT: An idea

 We also need to understand what it means for a drug to be an approved new animal drug.
 An approved animal drug is one that has gone through the New Animal Drug Application (NADA) process and has received CVM’s stamp of approval.

 Just as high school seniors who want to attend college must go through the college application process, drug sponsors who want to make and sell animal drugs must go through the NADA process.
 A high school senior uses a college application to formally ask a school for acceptance.
 The college application tells the senior’s story, including all the information about the student’s extra-curricular activities and grades in high school.
 Likewise, a drug sponsor uses a NADA to formally ask CVM to approve a new animal drug.
 The NADA tells the drug’s story and contains all the information about the drug.

-CVM’s approval of the NADA means the animal drug is safe and effective if it is used according to the label.
+CVM’s approval of the NADA means the animal drug is safe and effective when it is used according to the label.

 “Safe” includes safety:

 - To the animal; and

 - Of food products made from the treated animal, if the drug is for use in food-producing animals.

 “Effective” means the drug consistently does what it is expected to do.

 CVM’s approval also ensures that the drug’s strength, quality, and purity are maintained from batch to batch and that the drug’s labeling is truthful, complete, and not misleading.